-Number of Customers Surveyed: Between 600 and 900 retailers are contacted in one month, with response rates of $\pm 70$ percent.
-All Texas Lottery retailers are surveyed in a two-year period.
+Number of Customers Surveyed:

+Approximately 350 retailers are contacted in one month, with survey completion rates of ± 85 percent.
+The Texas Lottery's goal is to survey all retailers in a four-year period.

 Margin of error: The margin of error will depend on the sample size of a particular report.